Chronic illness shattered this teen's life. Her service dog helped get it back

 Our judges praised her story for its open and honest portrayal of a young person facing the challenges of debilitating illness and pain.

 The Student Podcast Challenge, now in its sixth year, has involved more than 90,000 students from all 50 states, Puerto Rico and the District of Columbia.
-Lilla's podcast, along with our high school Grand Prize winner, to be announced in September, was chosen from nearly 2,000 entries from 45 states.
+Lilla's podcast, along with our high school Grand Prize winner, to be announced in September, was chosen from nearly 2,000 entries.

 "That summer, that one day changed everything"